-Buds and Butts—Most Common Trash in Snowmobile Area
+Buds and Butts Are the Most Common Trash in Snowmobile Area

 Would you ask your own 11-year-old daughter to pick up handfuls of other people’s cigarette butts off the ground?